What are Total Assets?

 Disadvantages

-Now, let us have a look at some its disadvantages
+Now, let us have a look at some its disadvantages of value of total assets.

-- Sometimes assets become non- performing assets and maintenance or written-off of such assets cost more to firms.
+- Sometimes assets become non- performing assets, and maintenance or written-off of such assets cost more to firms.

-Used in calculating Various ratios like Net assets, ROTA (Return on Total Assets), RONA (Return on Net Assets), Asset Turnover Ratio, DuPont Analysis, etc.
+They are used in calculating Various ratios like Net assets, ROTA (Return on Total Assets), RONA (Return on Net Assets), Asset Turnover Ratio, DuPont Analysis, etc.

 #1 – Net Assets – This is a difference between Total Assets and Total Liabilities.